 Be aware of the current realities of the healthcare system and the regulations that affect it.

-Tell all the symptoms of the disease, never hide or add anything, describe all the complaints in detail.
+Tell all the disease symptoms, never hide or add anything, and describe all the complaints.

-Respect yourself and your doctor: be polite, avoid rudeness and conflicts.
+Respect yourself and your doctor: be polite, and avoid rudeness and conflicts.

-Understand that your role is important in this partnership.
+Understand that your role is essential in this partnership.

 Know your health, be aware of the diseases, and never ignore check-outs.

 Today, patients are sometimes afraid to seek medical health, primarily because of the previous negative experience they've had.
-A professional doctor has to solve all these trust issues and convince the client that everything goes just right.
+A doctor must solve these trust issues and convince the client that everything goes just right.
 It is impossible to do without well-developed client-relationship management in a healthcare center.

 Encourage a patient to bring a friend or family member to get support and help them absorb the information.
-It is especially useful if a patient has memory problems.
+It is handy if a patient has memory problems.

-Advice a patient to write down all the worries and complaints, so when he meets a doctor, he will not forget anything because of nerves, fears, or just a bad memory.
+Advice a patient to write down all the worries and complaints so that when he meets a doctor, he will not forget anything because of nerves, fears, or bad memory.